 Magic exists as abilities scattered throughout the population of Haiathiel.
-Mine was a fickle gift I never wanted or believed in.
-Still, I never would have discovered it if that man hadn’t come to Master Aturia for help.
+Mine was a fickle gift I never wanted.
+Still, I never would have discovered my magic if that man hadn’t come to Master Aturia for help.

-My master built her cottage on acres of mixed swamp and forest.
-There the rarest herbs and fungi grew: a great resource for a doctor of her skills.
-Years of research unearthed thousands of plants with medicinal uses, and as her apprentice, I decided to carry on that knowledge into the future.
+My master built her cottage in a forest where the rarest herbs and fungi grew: a great resource for a doctor of her skills.
+Years of research unearthed thousands of plants with medicinal uses, and as her apprentice, I decided to carry the knowledge into the future.
 Well, that had been the dream anyway.

-That day, I hid inside wooden walls with a summer breeze for company.
-Master Aturia left me to attend to a tincture while she collected supplies.
-Occasionally, she would leave me alone for days, but today, I didn’t like how long a routine errand was taking her.
+Head bowed over my work, I hid inside wooden walls with a summer breeze for company.
+Master Aturia had left me to attend to a tincture while she collected supplies.
+Occasionally, she would leave me alone for days, but today I worried about how long a routine errand was taking her.

-As if my uneasiness had invited trouble, a sudden slam shook the sturdy walls of the cottage.
+As if uneasiness invited trouble, a slam shook the sturdy walls.
+The stone pestle between my fingers slipped, splashing an extract of tinin in the ceramic mortar.
 An animal?
-Or a thief?
-The stone pestle between my fingers had slipped, splashing the alcohol extract of tinin in the ceramic mortar.
-I stood to dab at the black liquid splotched on the worktable and then froze at the sound of breaking glass.
+A thief?
+I dabbed at the blue splotch on the worktable and then froze at the sound of breaking glass.
 Someone, something was determined to break into the cottage.
-The place only consisted of three rooms, all furnished to a minimum.
+The place only consisted of three rooms, furnished to a minimum.
 Not worth the trouble of stealing from.

 “Master Aturia?”
-I wondered if the noise was her returning home to trouble.
+I wondered if the noise was her returning to trouble.
 Walking through the compounding room, I ignored the bundles of colorful plants hung from the ceiling.
-Most of the time, I would pause to review their names and properties.
+Most of the time, I would pause to review their names and properties, but I stalked past to yank open the door.

 The inner glass lay in pieces under the feet of a handsome stranger.
 He was taller than Master Aturia but rangy like a starved dog.
 His knuckles were raw and bloody, his clothes of fine cut and his eyes…they were unlike anyone’s I had ever seen.